llpeterson/fleet-aiab/README.md

 kubectl apply -f deploy-<version>.yaml
 ```

-To see the progress of your install:
+To see the status of your install in Fleet:

 ```bash
 kubectl -n fleet-local get fleet